bbauska/Coursera-Bootstrap/readme.md

 So when the play button is clicked, I want the sliding action of the Carousel to resume.

-So I\'m going to simply copy this code, paste it there.
+So I&apos;m going to simply copy this code, paste it there.

-And then I would say carousel-play, click function my carousel and then the function says carousel(\'cycle\').
+And then I would say carousel-play, click function my carousel and then the function says carousel(&apos;cycle&apos;).

-That\'s the way you specify that the Carousel should resume sliding like before.
+That&apos;s the way you specify that the Carousel should resume sliding like before.

 This one, this function we are attaching to the play button here.

-With this two, our function\'s introduced inside this document ready function.
+With this two, our function&apos;s introduced inside this document ready function.

-You\'re all set for the Carousel to be activated, and the two buttons to be able to control the behavior of our the Carousel.
+You&apos;re all set for the Carousel to be activated, and the two buttons to be able to control the behavior of our the Carousel.

-Let\'s show the changes, and go and have a look at the behavior of our Carousel.
+Let&apos;s show the changes, and go and have a look at the behavior of our Carousel.

 Going to our page, you now see that your Carousel is moving very fast,